Hi, I’m Tash

 Crisis Support

-Unfortunately, I do not offer immediate crisis support for mental health emergencies.
+I do not offer immediate crisis support for mental health emergencies.

 If you are in immediate danger, please call 000 or present to your nearest hospital emergency department.